ssrg-vt/SlimGuard/index.md

 The security principles implemented within SlimGuard are the following:
-Randomized memory allocations with a significant entropy remove the capacity by the attacker to create a deterministic layout of objects on the heap [33].
+Randomized memory allocations with a significant entropy remove the capacity by the attacker to create a deterministic layout of objects on the heap.
 Over-provisioning protects in a probabilistic way against buffer overflows.
 Segregating metadata from data allows to pro- tect against metadata corruption-based attacks that are straightforward in systems storing